COSC-499-W2025/capstone-project-team-9/docs/logs/EvanPasenau/Week13Log.md

 ### This Sprints Progress
 - I wrote the code for pull requests 169 and 168 which were both testing PR's
 - I reviewed Ryan's PR's which were 166 and 165
+- I also wrote the team contract and made the team presentation with Ryan

 ### My Plan for next week
 - I want to continue testing